 The speed comes from deciding more at the desk and less at the bench.

-Why this matters beyond DECIEM
+Why this matters beyond one molecule

 Most SME founders and indie brand operators I talk to are at the mercy of whatever their lab runs by default.